The Best Home Remedy For Heartburn Relief

 - Overuse of medications: Common medications like Tylenol, aspirin, and ibuprofen degrade the lining of the stomach, inhibiting HCL production.
 Proton pump inhibitors used to treat acid reflux and GERD also reduce stomach acid.

-- Poor food choices: High-carbohydrate diets lead to blood sugar dysregulation, raising stress hormones that lower acid production.
+- Poor food choices: High-carbohydrate diets lead to blood sugar imbalances, raising stress hormones that lower acid production.
 You’ll digest your food better if you’re in a relaxed state when you eat.
 Eat slowly and chew your food well to optimize digestion.

 Symptoms Of Low Stomach Acid